 - Any substance or material discharge that may cause pollution of state waters.
-This includes everything from milk and manure to petroleum and industrial chemicals. - Air quality equipment breakdowns and shutdowns. - Permit-required notifications, such as wastewater spills and plant bypasses to a receiving water.
+This includes everything from milk and manure to petroleum and industrial chemicals. - Air quality equipment breakdowns and shutdowns. - Permit-required notifications, such as wastewater spills and plant bypasses.

-MPCA EMU works collaboratively and cooperatively with emergency responders from federal, state, county and local units of government.
-MPCA's usual role is overseeing and directing cleanups done by the companies responsible for the incident.
-This may be as simple as a telephone call confirming adequate cleanup of a small spill is underway or as complex as extended onsite presence to oversee all aspects of cleaning up a major spill, such as a train derailment or a petroleum pipeline spill.
+MPCA EMU works collaboratively and cooperatively with emergency responders from federal, state, tribal, county and local units of government.
+MPCA's usual role is overseeing and directing environmental cleanups done by the companies responsible for the incident.
+This may be as simple as a telephone call confirming adequate cleanup of a small spill is underway or as complex as extended onsite presence to oversee all aspects of cleaning up a major spill resulting from a train derailment.

-In cases where the responsible party is unknown, unable or unwilling to conduct cleanup, MPCA may hire a state contractor under Minn.
-Stat., chapter 115B or 115C authorities to clean up the spill.
-MPCA usually pursues cost recovery and enforcement actions against the spiller.
+In cases where the responsible party is unknown, unable or unwilling to conduct a cleanup, MPCA may hire a state contractor to clean up the spill.
+MPCA then pursues cost recovery and appropriate enforcement actions against the spiller.

-During floods and storms, MPCA deploys staff to the area to assist and support the cities, counties, companies and residents.
-Assistance may include help with organizing, sorting, collecting, and recycling and disposing of debris; stabilizing and restarting wastewater treatment plants; cleaning up spilled oil; and recovering scattered or floating tanks.
-MPCA can assist and advise local public safety officials on cleanup and recovery concerns during the public safety phase of incidents involving oil and hazardous materials; however, MPCA does not take over command of such an incident from the local officials.
+During floods and storms, MPCA offers assistance and support to those affected.
+Assistance may include help with organizing, sorting, collecting, recycling and disposing of debris; stabilizing and restarting wastewater treatment plants; cleaning up spilled oil; and recovering scattered or floating tanks.
+MPCA can advise and assist local public safety officials with cleanup and recovery concerns during the public safety phase of incidents involving oil and hazardous materials.

 Spill prevention and preparedness is part of MPCA EMU's mission.
 Minn.
-Stat., chapter 115E requires prevention and response plans for persons who own or operate a vessel, storage tank facilities storing more than 10,000 gallons, pipelines transporting more than 100,000 gallons in a month, railroad car rolling stock transporting more than 100,000 gallons in a month, and trucks transporting more than 10,000 gallons per month.
+Stat., chapter 115E requires prevention and response plans for persons who own or operate a vessel, storage tank facility storing more than 10,000 gallons, pipeline transporting more than 100,000 gallons in a month, railroad car rolling stock transporting more than 100,000 gallons in a month, and truck transporting more than 10,000 gallons per month.

 Railroads with unit trains have additional preparedness requirements that MPCA is responsible for overseeing.
-In 2016, MPCA performed the following tasks related to those requirements:
+In 2017, MPCA performed the following tasks related to those requirements: